Travel Guide to Samarkand, Uzbekistan 2023

 It’s hard to imagine a vivid place like Samarkand even exists outside of your wildest dreams.
 Samarkand is the star attraction in a country that is laden with beautiful sights and historical treasures.
-If you decide to visit, you’ll be fortunate enough to see one of the oldest continuously inhabited cities in Central Asia at the center of the Great Silk Road.
-Travelers come to Samarkand to see the architectural splendor created by one of the world’s forgotten tyrants.
-Amir Timur (Tamerlane) was a crippled cattle thief turned world conqueror, responsible for the death of up to 17 million people.
+If you decide to visit, you’ll see one of the oldest continuously inhabited cities in Central Asia.
+Use the table of contents below to help you navigate this Samarkand Travel Guide.

+It was the center of the Great Silk Road.
+Travelers venture to Samarkand to see the architectural splendor created by one of the world’s forgotten tyrants.
+Amir Timur (Tamerlane) was a disabled cattle thief turned world conqueror, responsible for the death of up to 17 million people.

 - Samarkand has been at the crossroads of world cultures for 2,500 years.

 - Samarkand the name roughly translates to “Stone City”.

 - It was originally founded in the 7th century BC as Afrasiyab.

 - It was captured in 329 BC by Alexander the Great and destroyed by Genghis Khan in 1220 AD.